 Chlamydia and gonorrhea are two types of STIs that result from bacterial infection.
 While many people with these conditions may not have any symptoms, the symptoms, when present, can also be similar, which can make distinguishing between the two based on symptoms alone tricky.

 Diagnostic tests for chlamydia and gonorrhea include pelvic exams, urine samples, and blood or swab tests.
-Treatment, while antibiotics for both, then depend on the type of bacteria causing the infection.
+Treatment, while antibiotics for both, then depends on the type of bacteria causing the infection.

 Seeing a doctor as soon as you experience symptoms of an STI and following the treatment as prescribed are essential actions to cure the infection and prevent potential complications.